Includes airfare, hotel, tours, transfers, baggage handling and more!

 Day 17: San Antonio and Santiago

 After debarkation, you will visit travel to Santiago, where you will visit landmarks such as Avenida Bernardo O’Higgins, Santa Lucia Hill, Barrio Lastarria, the La Moneda Palace, the Santiago City Hall, the Cathedral, the old financial district, and the urban park Parque Forestal, the confines of which hold the lovely Museum of Fine Arts building.
 Last, but not least, you will take a tour of the new financial district, cleverly known as “Sanhattan”, located at the highest point in the city.
 The area is an incredible contrast to the early morning, with its modern architecture.
 You will transfer to your hotel for check-in afterwards.
 Tonight, enjoy dinner at Meson Nerudiano, complete with live music.
-(D)
+(L, D)

-Day 18: (Valparaiso), Vina del Mar and Santiago
+Day 18: Valparaiso, Vina del Mar and Santiago

 Today, tour Valparaiso and Vina del Mar, complete with a Chilean folklore show and empanadas.
 Valparaiso, recently appointed by UNESCO World Inheritance for the Humanity, is the main port of Chile.
 See Errazuriz Avenue, the harbour, the Promenade and Prat Pier, Sotomayor Square, the Custom building, Portales Beach and the Membrillo Fishermen cove, Playa Ancha district with the Naval Academy, Cerro (Hill) Artilleria rand the 21 of May View Point with a panoramic sight over the port and the bay, the old bohemian port quarter, continuing through the business center.
 Optional time to ascend by one of the older funiculars to the Gervasoni and Atkinson Promenades with XIX century aristocratic mansions overlooking the harbour.
 You’ll pass through Viña del Mar, created in 19th Century and pretty resort town on the South Pacific coast.
 On arrival we will see the garden clock on the hillside of Cerro Castillo, on top of which stands the Presidents’ summer residence, following the La Marina Avenue and the seaside Peru Avenue, will observe the Casino.
 Further on will visit La Salinas and Reñaca beaches, the coastal road leading to Concon fishermen village.
 At the Oceanic Rock View Point, we turn around toward the center of the city via the Libertad Avenue in sight of the La Rioja Palace, the Sporting Club racing track, the Vergara Square and the classic Valparaiso promenade-street.
 Enjoy an informative tour, wine tasting and lunch at a beautiful organic winery in the Rosario Valley before returning to the hotel by coach.
-(B, D)
+(B, L)

 Day 19: Santiago to Sacred Valley